rafaelrpinto/dynamodb-store/README.md

 The `table` configuration is optional.
 The missing properties will be replaced by [defaults](https://github.com/rafaelrpinto/dynamodb-store/blob/master/lib/constants.js). `readCapacityUnits` and `writeCapacityUnits` are only used if the table is created by this store.

 The `dynamoConfig` can be optional if the following environment variables are set: **AWS_ACCESS_KEY_ID**, **AWS_SECRET_ACCESS_KEY** and **AWS_REGION** (which are present on Lambda Functions running on AWS).
 All properties from [AWS.DynamoDB constructor](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#constructor-property) can be informed in this structure.

+The `keepExpired` property is optional (defaults to false).
+When set to false informs the store to remove from DynamoDB expired session rows when they are requested.
+When set to true the store will just ignores the expired rows and leave them in DynamoDB.
+This property does not guarantee that all expired sessions will be removed from DynamoDB, only the ones that receive requests after they expire.

 The `touchInterval` property defines how ofter requests should update the time to live of a session.
 This property is important to avoid unnecessary table writes.
 By default the interval allows express to touch a same session every 30 seconds. `touchInterval` = 0 will cause a touch on every request.